VISHNUK006/TakeAway/README.md

 link = https://vishnuk006.github.io/TakeAway/

-do login (or) register first then go for other tabs
+Do login (or) register first so you can get good user experience